zopefoundation/zc.ngi/README.txt

 *******

 ==================
-1.1.0 (2008-01-?)
+1.1.0 (2009-05-26)
 ==================

 Bugs fixed:

 - Blocking input and output files didn't properly synchronize closing.

-- The testing implementation made muiltile simultaneous calls to handler methods in violation of the promise made in interfaces.py.
+- The testing implementation made muiltiple simultaneous calls to handler methods in violation of the promise made in interfaces.py.

+- Async TCP servers used too low a listen depth, causing performance issues and spurious test failures.

 New features:

+- Added UDP support.

+- Implementation responsibilities were clarified through an IImplementation interface.
+The "connector" attribute of the testing and async implementations was renamed to "connect".
+The old name still works.

 - Implementations are now required to log handler errors and to close connections in response to connection-handler errors.
 (Otherwise,